open-toolchain/tekton-catalog/container-registry/README.md

 * **built-image**: (optional) The Image PipelineResource that will be created as output of this task.

-## Build Image helper task: cr-build-task
+## Build Image helper task: icr-cr-build

 ### Context - ConfigMap/Secret